Eli Zibin

 ios react-native offline-first sqlite supabase

-Hero image for Building Hapax: An Offline-First Dictionary App (iOS for now)
+Hero image for Building Hapax: An Offline-First Dictionary App

 Quick look at browsing entries in the real app.

-Same flow in dark mode.
+Another flow in dark mode.

 I wanted a quick capture flow that does not depend on a network and does not force me to fully edit every entry in the moment.